SweetCodey/system-design-masterclass/10. Design Cab sharing System/Cab Sharing System Design.md

 - Mark and John tracked their ride,
 - John viewed his ride history along with payment information.

+In the API design, we saw how WebSocket connection can be used to communicate with cab sharing servers.
+If we go a little deeper, then we can see how services communicate with each other.

+For service communication, we can use gRPC.

+google Remote Procedure call(gRPC) enables efficient communication between services using proto buffers and gRPC server.
+- Protocol buffers(an interface definition language) used to represent the service interface and the payload message structure.
+- gRPC server is used to handle client calls.
+__*Note:*__ For more information, you can refer to [gRPC site](https://grpc.io/).

 ## High Level Design :Book A Cab

 Mark performed a couple of steps to book his cab.
 Let's dive into them one by one on a high-level.